Am I drinking enough water?

 There are lots of different types of herbal teas out there.
 Some even have medicinal properties, such as peppermint for stomach aches and camomile for insomnia.

 Choose water based foods if you find it hard to keep hydrated.
-Foods such as watermelon, tomato and soup all contain a large amount of fluid, so work well to keep you hydrated.
+Foods such as watermelon, cucumber, tomato and soups low in sodium all contain a large amount of fluid, so work well to keep you hydrated.

 Milk contains a lot of vitamins and minerals, particularly calcium.
 However it contains a form of sugar called lactose, so some dentists recommend keeping milk drinking to meals.